High-altitude adaptation in humans: Origin and basis

 An estimated 81.6 million humans live at an elevation higher than 2500 meters above sea level, of which 21.7 million reside in Ethiopia, 12.5 million in China, 11.7 million in Colombia, 7.8 million in Peru, and 6.2 million in Bolivia.
 Certain natives of Tibet, Ethiopia, and the Andes have been living at these high altitudes for generations and are resistant to hypoxia as a consequence of genetic adaptation.
 It is estimated that at 4000 meters altitude, every lungful of air has approximately 60% of the oxygen molecules found in a lungful of air at sea level.
 Highlanders are thus constantly exposed to a low oxygen environment, yet they live without any debilitating problems.

 One of the best-documented effects of high altitude on non-adapted women is a progressive reduction in birth weight.
 By contrast, the women of long-resident, high-altitude populations are known to give birth to heavier-weight infants than women of the lowland.
-This is particularly true among Tibetan babies, whose average birth weight is 294–650g (~470) g heavier than the surrounding Chinese population, and their blood-oxygen level is considerably higher.
+This is particularly true among Tibetan babies, whose average birth weight is 294–650 g (~470 g) heavier than those of the surrounding Chinese population, and their blood-oxygen level is considerably higher.

 Scientific investigation of high-altitude adaptation was initiated by A. Roberto Frisancho of the University of Michigan in the late 1960s among the Quechua people of Peru.
 Paul T. Baker of Penn State University's Department of Anthropology also conducted a considerable amount of research into human adaptation to high altitudes, and mentored students who continued this research.
 One of these students, anthropologist Cynthia Beall of Case Western Reserve University, began conducting decades-long research on high altitude adaptation among the Tibetans in the early 1980s.